As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-• Solid cast iron with industrial enamel paint
+• Material: Solid cast iron with baked enamel finish

 Pros